8 Steps to a Successful Proposal¶

 If your proposal is for news, promotion or marketing, make sure you synchronise your efforts with major existing organisations such as Dash Force News or marketing firms contracted by Dash Core.

 You are responsible for your own planning to hedge against price volatility.
-If your proposal involves significant payments to third parties in fiat currency, reach out to Dash Core Group, Inc. or Green Candle, Inc. for advice on escrow, price maintenance, converting currencies and hedging against volatility.
+If your proposal involves significant payments to third parties in fiat currency, reach out to the Dash Investment Foundation in advance for advice on escrow, price maintenance, converting currencies and hedging against volatility.

 For the same reason, it is not recommended to request funding for period of longer than three months.
 Masternodes don’t want to see and vote on the same proposal without updates several months in a row, and price volatility makes it a risky proposition both to the network and yourself.